Yitzack/Short-Projects/Suduko/README.md

 ## Details of operation

-Find the naked singles, the hidden singles, and then recersively make a guess.
-Repeat until puzzle is broken.
+Finds the naked singles, the hidden singles, and then recersively makes a guess.
+Repeats until puzzle is broken.
 Backtrack and try again until solved.

 Program comes with an unsolved puzzle and its solution.